-Danielle Williams is the Founder of DiversifyOutdoors.com and the Senior Editor of blogging platform Melanin Base Camp and the Founder of DiversifyOutdoors.com.
+Danielle Williams is the Founder of DiversifyOutdoors.com and the Senior Editor of blogging platform Melanin Base Camp.
 She's been a strong advocate for diversity in outdoor adventure sports since 2014 when she co-founded Team Blackstar Skydivers.
-In a short time, Danielle has built a network of outdoor diversity and inclusion organizations, advocates and influencers around the hashtag #DiversifyOutdoors.
+In the last five months, Danielle has been busy building a network of outdoor diversity and inclusion organizations, advocates and influencers around the hashtag #DiversifyOutdoors.
 As an African American disabled skydiver with over 600 jumps, she's happiest disrupting stereotypes and expanding narratives of what it means to be active in the Outdoors.
-Her love of adventure sports started in 2006 when the Army threw her out of her first plane.
-Danielle graduated from Harvard in 2008 and spent ten years in the U.S. Army with combat deployments in Iraq and the Philippines.
-Since its founding in 2014 Team Blackstar has grown from six African American parachutists to a diverse group of 270 skydivers in six countries.
+Her love of adventure sports began in 2006 when the Army threw her out of her first plane.
+Danielle graduated from Harvard in 2008 and spent the next ten years in the U.S. Army with combat deployments in Iraq and the Philippines.
+During that time she was influential in growing Team Blackstar from six African American parachutists to a diverse group of 270 skydivers in six countries.
 On the weekends you can find her indulging her favorite outdoor therapy: barefoot skydiving or pushing her walker around the bonfire with a little help from her friends.
 Blue skies!
 For media inquiries, consulting or for more information contact her at email@example.com

 Name: Danielle Williams